 I hate talking about grammar rules - especially the not-intuitive labels used by grammar people to name things.
 The preposition is one of them.
 I think everyone knows (or should know!) about verbs, nouns & what an article is.
 If you do not, Google them now.
 We have to be able to talk about certain building materials of language.
 I forgive you for not knowing what a preposition is.
 Grammar definitions are always super-complex and often full of additional linguist terms.
 I like this proposition definition from grammar-monster:

-The relationship between Portuguese prepositions and the infinitive is strong.
+The relationship between Portuguese prepositions and the infinitive is a strong one.

 Look at these Portuguese prepositions: